 - What is your approach to financial planning?

-- How would you address my relative's particular needs?
+- How would you address my relative’s goals and needs?

-- Will you or other professional implement recommendations from the plan you create?
+- Will you or another professional implement recommendations from the plan you create?

 - Do you have any business relationships that might present a conflict of interest?